1-day Cape Town Pelagic Trip

 This applies to our Cape Town pelagic trips.
 Please note that by request we also arrange 1-day pelagic trips in Mozambique, Namibia, Australia, New Zealand, the USA, etc., and these notes generally apply for those as well.
 A pelagic trip is run over the course of one day and involves heading out into the open ocean in search of various species only occurring out at sea.
 While this is a truly spectacular adventure, one must remember that we are always at the mercy of ever-changing sea conditions.

 A pelagic trip is booked over two consecutive days (usually a weekend).
 The first day is used as the primary day, but should the previous day’s weather forecast indicate that sea and/or weather conditions will prove more adverse on the first day, yet better on the second day, the pelagic trip will go ahead on the second day.
 However, it is possible that the trip may not go ahead at all due to adverse conditions over the entire two-day period.
 This is, unfortunately, not something we can predict and reliably confirm far in advance, and we are at the mercy of the weather/sea conditions and the word from our very experienced skippers, who ultimately give the final approval.
 Your safety on board the vessel is of paramount importance to us, and should the conditions of the sea prove to be too dangerous, the vessel will not go out.
-The pelagic trip is confirmed by the skipper either way a few days before it is due to depart.
+The pelagic trip is confirmed by the skipper either way a couple days before it is due to depart.
 We will keep you informed about the decision.

 What you will require: